balcilar/TimeTabling-GeneticAlgorithm/README.md

 * We should avoid to assign a course on unwanted time
 * We shoudl assign course on a classroom as big as possible.

 If we suppose our problem as minimization problem, the first objection should be negative, second objection should be positive and third one is again negative.
+Here is out fitness function.

 ![Sample image](Output/fitness.jpg?raw=true "Title")

+## Heuristic